jstachio/kiwi/readme.md

 It can be either specified in the URI of the resource or as key values in the resource where the `_load_[name]` is specified.

+The underscore is a called the prefix.
+That will be configurable at some point as well as the separator which is also an underscore.

+The key names without the prefix and separators are:

+* `load` - resource to load required
+* `mediaType` or `mime` - media type of resource not required
+* `flags` or `flag` - flags for loading
+* `param` or `parm` - parameters for custom plugins
+* `filter` or `filt` - filters

+The next sections will cover the default key syntax within a resource or within a URI.

 ##### Resource configuration in resource

 The default key value pattern to specify resources is: